dflock/duncanlock.net/content/posts/tech/how-to-switch-to-compton-for-beautiful-tear-free-compositing-in-xfce.rst

 :title: How to switch to Compton for beautiful tear free compositing in XFCE
 :slug: how-to-switch-to-compton-for-beautiful-tear-free-compositing-in-xfce
 :date: 2013-06-07 00:05:59
-:tags: xfce, compositing, compton, configuration, howto, linux
+:tags: xfce, compositing, compton, config, howto, linux
 :meta_description: Quickly and easily swap compositor in XFCE for beautiful, tear free, glassy smooth window dragging, drop shadows, etc...

 I switched my XFCE box over to use Compton for window compositing today - and it's a noticeable improvement.